 Mother of Tuan Khanh (Class 3A9, Vinschool Central Park Primary) said: “My son and I were excited to read books together.
 This activity means a lot to children and helps them acquire new knowledge very naturally”.

 Ms. Kim Cuc shared: “This is my daughter’s first year at Vinschool Thang Long Primary, so this is the first time I’ve ever participated in this activity.
-Hopefully, I will have more chances to talk about the good books in front of the little Vinsers”.
+Hopefully, I will have more chances to talk about good books in front of the little Vinsers”.

 Developing a reading habit among students has been the focus of the entire Vinschool system since its inception.
 All campuses are equipped with both physical and digital libraries as well as reading apps where students can log in with their own accounts for individualized reading and learning.
-It is hoped that parents will lend the school a helping hand with nurturing a love for books in young children.
+It is hoped that parents will lend the school a helping hand with nurturing a love for reading in young children.